Staff

 Kevin joined the ORC team in 2021.
 He has over 12 years working in substance use disorder treatment.
 He has a genuine passion for working with people who struggle with substance use disorders.
 In his spare time, he enjoys exercise, time with family and meditation.
 Kevin’s smile and warm approach are awe inspiring.
 His compassion and care for his patients is truly remarkable.

-Rick Hogan, SUDP
+Rick Hogan, AA, SUDP

 Inpatient Counselor